fdrepo/www.flutterdoctor.com/docs/README.md

 # Design Principles
 * Minimalism with Collaboration.
-* Domain Driven and Test Driven.
+* Domain and Test Driven.
-* Immutable and Reactive.
-* Composition and Functional.
+* Immutable and Functional.
 * Optimal Cognitive Load and Constructivism.